A Tutorial on Meta-Reinforcement Learning: Parameterized Policy Gradient Methods

-Alternatively, some PPG methods do not require second-order meta-gradients.
-For example, a method may use a first-order approximation \citep{finn2017model,nichol2018first}, or use gradient-free optimization to optimize the meta-RL objective.
-Furthermore, when meta-learning an initialization as in MAML, for a limited number of tasks or limited amount of data in the inner-loop, it may even be preferable to set the inner-loop to take no steps only at meta-training -- i.e., without adapting to each task \citep{gao2020modeling}.
+\enlargethispage{\baselineskip} Alternatively, some PPG methods do not require higher-order meta-gradients.
+For example, \citet{finn2017model} use a first-order approximation of the meta-gradient, whereas \citet{song2020maml} use gradient-free optimization (see \cite{nichol2018first} for another first-order approximation proposed for supervised meta-learning, and recently used in meta-RL, \cite{ren2022leveraging}.)
+Furthermore, when meta-learning an initialization as in MAML, for a limited number of tasks or limited amount of data in the inner-loop, it may even be preferable to set the inner-loop to take no steps at all during meta-training, i.e., without adapting to each task \citep{gao2020modeling}.
+In this case, task adaptation occurs only through fine-tuning at test-time.
+The lack of explicit meta-learning can be seen as a limitation of the meta-learning approach and is discussed further in Section~\ref{sec:open_problems}.
 Additionally, it is possible to use a value-based algorithm in the outer-loop, instead of a policy gradient algorithm, which avoids meta-gradients altogether \citep{sung2017learning}.

 \paragraph{Outer-loop algorithms} While most PPG methods use a policy-gradient algorithm in the outer-loop, other alternatives are possible \citep{sung2017learning,medonca2019guided}.
 For example, one can train a critic, $Q_\theta(s,a,\mathcal{D})$, using-TD error in the outer-loop, then reuse this critic in the inner-loop \citep{sung2017learning}.
+Alternatively, instead of estimating meta-gradients via backpropagation, \emph{evolution strategies} (ES)~\citep{rechenberg1971evolutionsstrategie,wierstra2014natural,salimans2017evolution} may be used~\citep{song2020maml}.
 Additionally, one can train task-specific experts and then use these for imitation learning in the outer-loop.
 While neither directly learn exploratory behavior by optimizing Equation~\ref{eq:meta-rl-objective}, they can work in practice.
-We provide a more complete discussion of outer-loop supervision in Section \ref{sec:supervision}.
+We provide a more complete discussion of outer-loop supervision in Section~\ref{sec:supervision}.